sillsdev/asheninka/readme.markdown

 Asheninka Syllable Parser
 -------------------------

-### Version 0.1.1.0 Alpha
+### Version 0.1.2.0 Alpha
-11-July-2016
+14-July-2016

-The first released version.
+This is an alpha version.
 We expect it to have bugs and it is incomplete.
 Therefore, be sure to use the File / Project Management / Back up this project capability.
 Note that you can insert a comment when backing up and thereby remember what was special about that backup.

 #### Known Issues
 * Only the CV Pattern approach is implemented